Miquel-TA/Disable-Windows-Updates/README.md

 ## Building

+Install the .NET 8 SDK and either:

-Open the solution in Visual Studio 2022 (or newer) on Windows with .NET Framework 4.8.1 targeting pack installed, then build the `DisableWindowsUpdates` project in `Release` configuration.
+* Open the solution in Visual Studio 2022 (17.8 or later) on Windows and build the `DisableWindowsUpdates` project in the desired configuration, or
+* From the repository root run `dotnet build` to produce a Windows-targeted executable under `src/DisableWindowsUpdates/bin/<Configuration>/net8.0-windows*/`.

 ## Usage